K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 10.3.
 The Client acknowledges that specific Instructions in relation to the execution of orders may prevent the Manager from following its Order Execution Policy.

 10.4.
-The Client instructs the Manager not to make public Client Limit Orders in respect of shares admitted to trading on a Regulated Market or traded on a Regulated Trading Venue which are not immediately executed under prevailing market conditions.[^10]

-10.5.
 The Manager may aggregate orders on behalf of the Client with those of its other clients and clients of its Affiliates.
-The Manager will allocate such orders on a fair and reasonable basis in accordance with the requirements of the FCA Rules.
+The Manager will allocate such orders on a fair and reasonable basis in accordance with the requirements of the AMF Rules.
 The Client acknowledges and agrees that aggregation may operate to the advantage or disadvantage of the Client.

+10.5.
+Where a transaction is effected in breach of the Guidelines or is otherwise prohibited under this Agreement, subject to Clause 10.2, the Manager or one of its Affiliates may act as principal in executing a transaction with the Portfolio to correct the error.

 10.6.
-Where a transaction is effected in breach of the Guidelines or is otherwise prohibited under this Agreement, subject to Clause 10.2, the Manager or one of its Affiliates may act as principal in executing a transaction with the Portfolio to correct the error.
+The Client acknowledges that certain of its transactions may be subject to the provisions of the AMF Rules, which applies certain transaction and position reporting obligations directly on the Client in respect of the assets in the Portfolio, including, but without limitation, the procurement of a valid Legal Entity Identifier.
+The Client undertakes to provide in a timely fashion all such information (including, but not limited to, the Client’s Legal Entity Identifier) and documentation and to promptly take all such action as the Manager may from time to time reasonably require in relation to the transaction and position reporting obligations in the AMF Rules.

 10.7.
-The Client acknowledges that certain of its transactions may be subject to the provisions of the FCA Rules, which applies certain transaction and position reporting obligations directly on the Client in respect of the assets in the Portfolio, including, but without limitation, the procurement of a valid Legal Entity Identifier.
-The Client undertakes to provide in a timely fashion all such information (including, but not limited to, the Client’s Legal Entity Identifier) and documentation and to promptly take all such action as the Manager may from time to time reasonably require in relation to the transaction and position reporting obligations in the FCA Rules.

-10.8.
-The Client acknowledges that certain information about transactions the Manager wishes to and does enter into on the Client’s behalf may be made public and that the Manager will be required to report the details of certain transactions to the FCA, in some cases, via third parties, in accordance with applicable law.
+The Client acknowledges that certain information about transactions the Manager wishes to and does enter into on the Client’s behalf may be made public and that the Manager will be required to report the details of certain transactions to the AMF, in some cases, via third parties, in accordance with applicable law.

 ## 11. Research
 The Manager may receive research material or services in return for [direct payments by the Manager out of its own resources.]
-[OR] [payments from a separate research payment account controlled by the Manager in accordance with the FCA Rules.
+[OR] [payments from a separate research payment account controlled by the Manager in accordance with the AMF Rules.
 Details of any research charge as budgeted by the Manager and the frequency with which the specific research charge will be deducted from the resources of the Client over the year have been separately notified to the Client together with the Third Party Research Policy.
 The Client agrees to the research charge as budgeted and the frequency with which the specific research charge may be deducted from its resources.
 The Manager shall notify the Client in advance of any intended increase in its research budget.
-The Client acknowledges that the research charge is an amount of money owed to the Manager that will be collected only when it becomes due and payable and accordingly will not be “client money” for the purposes of the FCA Rules.][^11]
+The Client acknowledges that the research charge is an amount of money owed to the Manager that will be collected only when it becomes due and payable and accordingly will not be “client money” for the purposes of the AMF Rules.][^11]

 ## 12. Fees, costs and charges
 12.1	The Client shall pay the Manager the fees as set out in Schedule 3.
 The fees shall accrue from the Effective Date unless the Parties agree otherwise.